yosemiteyss/qbittorrent_api/README.md

 ```

 ## Basic Usage
 This package provides methods to interact with various API endpoints.
-Belows are some examples.
+Belows are some of the examples.

-To see all available methods, check out the [official documentation](https://github.com/qbittorrent/qBittorrent/wiki/WebUI-API-(qBittorrent-4.1)).
+To see all available methods, check out [qBittorrent WebUI API Documentation](https://github.com/qbittorrent/qBittorrent/wiki/WebUI-API-(qBittorrent-4.1)).

 ### Login
 ```dart